-As of year-end 2019, ARB's limited external market funding decreased to 9.8% of tangible banking assets (TBA) from 12.4% as of year-end 2018.
+As of year-end 2021, ARB's limited external market funding decreased to 4.4% of tangible banking assets (TBA) from 7.9% as of year-end 2020.
 In 2018, ARB issued the UK's first asset-backed Sukuk through a special-purpose vehicle, with total proceeds of £250 million backed by £250 million in HPP financing.
 ARB's liability structure has been shifting towards retail deposit funding sourced via its branch network as well as internet, and away from deposits from Qatar-affiliated entities.
-To support its funding profile, ARB offers very competitive retail profit rates on the best buy tables, attracting mainly non-Muslim retail deposits.
+To support its funding profile, ARB offers very competitive retail profit rates on the best buy tables, attracting mainly retail deposits.
 However, this increases the overall cost of funding, reduces margins and strains profitability, and exposes the bank to less-stable funding sources.
-In 2019, while the financing assets were flat, ARB's total deposits increased by 19% - due to ARB's 1.6% EPR2 instant access saving product.
-This combined with the continued strength of the term deposits' expected profit rates offered by the Bank to offset the scheduled run-off of the Tolkien sukuk.
+This combined with the continued strength of the term deposits' expected profit rates offered by the Bank to offset the scheduled run-off of the Tolkien sukuk, which was called April 20, 2021.

 Secured funding raised on HPP provides ARB with a cheap alternative to deposit funding.
 While other UK challenger banks have had access to the Bank of England's (BoE) Term funding scheme (TFS) and post the outbreak of the coronavirus to the newly introduced Term Funding Scheme with additional incentives for lending to Small and Medium-sized Enterprises (TFSME), ARB has not been able to tap the scheme because it is not Shariah compliant.
+On December 2020, the BoE announced that in 2021, it will establish a Shari'ah compliant non-interest-based deposit facility.
+The first alternative liquidity funding facility in Europe will be available for UK-based Islamic banks and will improve their liquidity management capabilities.
+In December 2021 the Bank participated in the Bank of England Alternative Liquidity Facility (ALF) which has been set up to facilitate access for Sharia compliant banks in the UK to High Quality Liquid Assets (HQLA) denominated in GBP.

 The availability of such cheap BoE funding in recent years led conventional high-street lenders to turn to the mortgage-backed bond market more sporadically.
 This led to a decline in prime residential mortgage-backed securities, which made the ARB deal more appealing to traditional UK securitisation investors.
-The refinancing of the existing Sukuk that matures in 2021 will depend on market conditions.